mbodiai/embdata/docs/example.md

 print("Training completed!")
 ```

-This example demonstrates how to use the `embdata` library to process and visualize robotics data, and then use it to finetune a simple GPT2-ViT model for action prediction.
+This example demonstrates how to use the `embdata` library to process and visualize robotics data, and then use it to finetune a GPT2-CLIP model for action prediction.
 The process includes:

 1. Downloading and flattening the dataset
 2. Creating an Episode and cleaning the data with Trajectory
 3. Visualizing the data using `episode.show()` and `trajectory.save()`
-4. Defining a simple GPT2-ViT model
+4. Defining a GPT2-CLIP model using pretrained GPT-2 and CLIP models
-5. Preparing the data for training
+5. Preparing the data for training using GPT-2 tokenizer and CLIP processor
 6. Implementing a basic training loop

 You can further customize this example by adjusting the model architecture, training parameters, or data processing steps to suit your specific needs.